vaimo/composer-changelogs/README.md

 It is safe to ignore errors like these when running the `composer update` command again does not produce any side-effects.

-## Changelog

-_Changelog included in the composer.json of the package_